Meneabe/meneabe.github.io/sample_page.md

 <body>
     <h1>Capital Asset Pricing Model (CAPM)</h1>
     <p>The estimated slope is β<sub>1</sub> = 2.07715.
 The null hypothesis H<sub>0</sub>: β<sub>1</sub> = 0 is rejected with a p-value of 0.000 (to three decimal places).
 Therefore, the test is extremely significant.</p>
-    <p>Our interpretation is that when the market index goes up by 1%, Cisco stock goes up by 2.07715%, on average.
+    <p>The interpretation is that when the market index goes up by 1%, Cisco stock goes up by 2.07715%, on average.
 However, the error term ε in the model is large with an estimated σ<sub>ε</sub> = 3.083%.</p>
     <p>The p-value for testing H<sub>0</sub>: β<sub>0</sub> = 0 is 0.815, so we cannot reject the hypothesis that β<sub>0</sub> = 0.
 Recall β<sub>0</sub> = y - β<sub>1</sub>x and both y and ε are very close to 0.</p>
     <p>R<sup>2</sup> = 47.18%, hence 47.18% of the variation of Cisco stock may be explained by the variation of the S&P 500 index, or, in other words, 47.18% of the risk in Cisco stock is the market-related risk.</p>
 </body>